tom-bjorkholm/mformat/README.md

 There are 3 main scripts (and 2 extra convinience scripts) for building the application:

-- `setup_build_environment.zsh` Run this script first to get the environment set up for building
+- `setup_build_environment.py` Run this script first to get the environment set up for building
-- `doBuild.zsh` Run this script to build an installation package (.whl) and to run the tests on it in a venv (virtual environment).
+- `do_build.py` Run this script to build an installation package (.whl) and to run the tests on it in a venv (virtual environment).
-- `clean.zsh` Deletes all files that was produced by the build to start over from a clean state.
+- `clean.py` Deletes all files that was produced by the build to start over from a clean state.
-- `cleanBuild.zsh` Combines the use of `clean.zsh`, `setup_build_environment.zsh` and `doBuild.zsh` into one script.
+- `clean_build.py` Combines the use of `clean.py`, `setup_build_environment.py` and `do_build.py` into one script.
 Pylint discover some duplicate code warnings only on a clean build so this is useful.
-- `doPypiBuild.zsh` Builds for PyPI upload and can do the upload too.
+- `do_pypi_build.py` Builds for PyPI upload and can do the upload too.

 The "testing" includes pytest, pylint, flake8 and mypy.

-After running `doBuild.zsh` you can open `reports/index.html` to see all test reports.
+After running `do_build.py` you can open `reports/index.html` to see all test reports.

 ### The readme files for PyPI